Online Gambling in Maryland (2026) | Laws, Sports Betting & Casino Guide

 Licensed Online Sports Betting Operators

-Departed operators: PointsBet exited January 30, 2024.
+Departed operators: PointsBet stopped accepting Maryland wagers on January 30, 2024.
 SuperBook Sportsbook also exited Maryland in 2024.

 Land-Based Casinos

-Maryland has 6 licensed casino properties, all regulated by the MLGCA.
-All opened between 2010 and 2016.
+Maryland has 6 licensed casino properties, all opened between 2010 and 2016.
+All are regulated by the Maryland Lottery and Gaming Control Agency.

 | Casino | Location | Opened | Operator |